 – Is there any Estonian entrepreneur you look up to?
 Why?

 Another thing I admire about Taavet Hinrikus is that he knows he enjoys the entrepreneurial journey more than “being the boss”.
-It’s important to be able to recognise that something you created might be bigger than just you, and also to recognise where your own strengths lie.
+It’s important to be able to recognize that something you created might be bigger than just you, and also to recognize where your own strengths lie.
 Too many entrepreneurs get caught in conflating their business and their egos.

 – What are the topics regarding women in business or e-Residency you wish would be discussed more?